Creamy Tomato Parmesan Linguine with Peas and ProsciuttoMarch 5, 2014 at 8:49 pm | Posted in Dinner, Lunch, Pasta, Pork, Vegetarian | 73 Comments

 Is anybody still out there?
 I hope so.

-I’m so sorry for the exceedingly long delay of this story and my absence from blogging in general.
+I’m so sorry for my exceedingly long absence from blogging.
 I truly, truly feel awful about it, and I’m so happy and relieved to finally get something up.
 As many of you know (that is, whoever decided to stick around, and again, so, so sorry), I’ve been sick for some time and it’s been extremely difficult to pull off even the most mundane tasks.

 Since last June, for about 5 months, I could barely write, much less peel a carrot.
 I was able to get in a paragraph or two maybe once a month and that was what I called a good month.
-Around January, I felt a little better so I started writing a little more.
-Upon first preview, I was startled to see how much I’d written.
+Around January, I felt a little better so I started writing a little more, and now I’m here.
+For how long, I don’t know, but I’m here.

-Furthermore, this recipe sort of ties into the story since it’s a derivative of an alfredo sauce I make via cutting down the cream and adding tomatoes.
+This recipe is a derivative of an alfredo sauce I make via cutting down the cream and adding tomatoes.
 But, I shouldn’t refer to my favorite alfredo sauce as alfredo because true alfredo does not contain even a speck of cream.
 To digress somewhat, authentic alfredo is a remarkably creamy amalgam of just butter, parmesan cheese and pasta water, - and, when done right, it’s actually better than alfredo made with cream.
 I know, shocking, but it makes up for it with twice the butter!